 Omitting Antisemitism and the Religious Component of Conflict

-Anti-Jewish bigotry is a core feature of the conflict that makes it so unique and perpetual.
+Anti-Jewish bigotry is a core feature of the conflict that makes it so unique and longstanding.
 Absent from the course materials is a frank discussion about how Palestinian schools, mosques and media, vilify Jews and nourish a culture of vengefulness.
-Exemplifying Bedar’s failure to delve deeply into Palestinian animosity towards Israel is his perfunctory dismissal of the religious component as a secondary matter in his Powerpoint class presentation.
+Exemplifying Bedar’s failure to delve deeply into Palestinian animosity towards Israel is his perfunctory dismissal of the religious component as a secondary matter in his Powerpoint presentation.
 In doing so, he can readily steer students into accepting his view of the conflict as a conventional land dispute between two competing nationalist movements.
 Bedar then proceeds to render Zionist claims to the land less persuasive by omitting significant portions of the historic record.

 A recurring characteristic of purveyors of the biased account favored by Bedar, is the tendency to minimize the role of Palestinian political and religious leader Grand Mufti Haj Amin al-Husseini in shaping the Palestinian national movement.
 Students learn little or nothing about his role in fomenting anti-Jewish violence during the 1920s-1930s, or about his collaboration with Nazi Germany during World War II.